Kirigiri Sou: Development and release

 Kirigiri Sou was announced and shown in the October 2016 issue of Famitsu by Spike Chunsoft, as a "sound" visual novel for personal computer systems Windows and OS X. The game was developed Danganronpa Kirigiri author Takekuni Kitayama on request of Spike Chunsoft, and was their first video game project.
 According to Kitayama, he was inspired to create the game by Chunsoft's previous title Otogirisō, ultimately acquiring permission to have the game serve as a crossover sequel to the title in addition to featuring Danganronpa elements and previously unused characters, writing the game's scenario in the style of a Choose Your Own Adventure gamebook.

 The game was released on Microsoft Windows and OS X on November 25, 2016, in Japan and China; it was made available bundled with the third Blu-ray box set of anime series Danganronpa 3: The End of Hope's Peak High School, with no individual release announced for players who do not purchase the anime.

 Reception

 Famitsu and Yahoo!
 Japan was positive towards the game, describing it as a "legendary sound novel" and hoped that it would lead to more full-scale horror suspense Danganronpa games in future.
 Daily Headlines praised the game's narrative and gameplay differences compared to the "high-speed reasoning" of the main Danganronpa series, also comparing it to Otogirisō.
-IGN China marked the series amongst their "Top 100" visual novels of 2016.
 Natalie, Dengeki Online and Aki Otsuki at 4Gamer.net recommended the game, describing it as horrifying.